dgabbe/monoprice-maker-ultimate-3D-printer/open-box-experience.md

 Initial power-on and bed leveling were normal.

+Status when unpacked:

+-   Machine on: 21:06
+-   Printing: 7:05
+-   Material: 12m

 ### Loading Filament

 Following the directions failed to get the filament to extrude from the